The CCPA 2021 Conference will be held from May 13 – 16, 2021 at the Westin Hotel in Edmonton, Alberta.

 - By submitting a presentation proposal, it is understood that the presenter(s) agree to be part of an evaluation process that asks conference participants to evaluate each session they attend.

 - Please note that a laptop and an LCD projector will be available for every presentation.
+A speaker can be made available upon request in the proposal itself.

 Application Evaluation Process